entando/entando-docs/vuepress/docs/local-install.md

 Valid values are: `none`, `postgresql`, `mysql`, `oracle`.

-`none` value will result in loading H2 embedded database.
+`none` value will result in loading H2 embedded database, using in-file persistence strategy.
+In order to achieve this goal, Entando Kubernetes Keycloak Controller requires a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) mounted on the container path `/opt/jboss/keycloak/standalone/data/`

 ### Configure External Access to Your Cluster